-Through critical thinking and the application of experimental and observational scientific methodologies, the Health Sciences program will:
+Through critical thinking and the application of experimental and observational scientific methodologies, the Department of Health Sciences will:

 1) instill in students an appreciation that health is multidimensional and refers not only to the absence of physical illness but also to mental and social well-being.

 2) teach students about health and its determinants from a multidisciplinary perspective.